Mr5niper/Kairos-StarVector/README.md

-# Kairos Vector — README
+# Kairos StarVector — README

 A complete forecasting system with: